 Two-piece Ball Valve

 Two-piece ball valves consist of two components linked together using bolts or threaded connections.
 Typically, one part comprises the body and one end connection, while the other holds the trim to the valve and includes the second end connection.
-This setting enables two-piece ball valves to have port sizes that match the connecting pipes.
-When this occurs, they are known as full port valves.
+This setting enables two-piece ball valves to have port sizes that match the sizes of the connecting pipes.
+When this occurs, they are referred to as full-port valves.
+Because full-port valves provide no pressure loss, they can withstand significantly higher flow rates.

 Additionally, two-piece valves are designed to bear pressure from both sides, making them ideal for stopping fluid flow in both directions, a process known as bidirectional flow shutdown.